 I was drooling over this book so much when it was released back in November 2018, and refused to buy it in case it turned out to be a Christmas gift!

 Created by Finnish designers Saara and Laura Huhta who design sewing patterns under the ‘Named Clothing’ brand, this book is a must have for anyone that loves contemporary Scandinavian design.

 I love the ethics of Named Clothing, and this beautiful book is another way for me to enjoy slow fashion, making myself some beautiful pieces.

 As this is a post about sewing books with patterns, you’ll be pleased to know that there are ten patterns included in the book, and each has two variations – so 20 designs from Named Clothing at a bargain price! 🙂

-Also to note, the projects start from easy and get harder as you progress through the book!
-(I’ll be writing a full review of this book in April!)
+Also note that the projects start from easy and get harder as you progress through the book!

 5. Basic Black: 26 Edgy Essentials For The Modern Wardrobe by Sato Watanabe

 I love this book!
 One of my very favourite designers when I first ‘got into fashion’ was Yohji Yamamoto.
 I thought the Japanese’s design aesthetic was simple stunning.

 I then later discovered the playfulness of Commes des Garçons – another Japanese brand, designed by Res Kawakubo.

 This book from Sato Watanabe feels much like a mashup of Yohji Yamamoto and Commes des Garçons – and I love it!